tomasdev42/crypto-portfolio/README.md

 1. Install dependencies:

-- cd cryptoportfolio
+- Navigate to /api directory and run: npm install
-- npm install
+- Navigate to /client directory and run: npm install

 2. Set up environment variables (create a .env file in the root directory)